 The new tax reform plan has made many changes that could affect residents and homeowners across Washington State.

 In a previous blog post, we explained the lower limit for mortgage interest tax deductions.
 Additionally, homeowners who use home equity loans to convert equity into cash can no longer deduct the interest paid on those loans.

-This is a major change that could affect many people.
+This could affect many people.
 In the past, homeowners in Washington and elsewhere across the country were able to deduct the interest paid on home equity loans — up to $100,000 in most cases.
-But with the passage of the Tax Cuts and Jobs Act, those deductions are a thing of the past.
+But with the Tax Cuts and Jobs Act in effect, those deductions are a thing of the past.

-These changes will also affect existing equity loans, because they are not being grandfathered.
-They will affect borrowers who take out home equity loans in 2018, as well as those who have taken them out in the past.
+These changes also affect existing equity loans, because they are not being grandfathered.
+They will affect borrowers who have taken out home equity loans in the past.